Okanjo/okanjo-docs/docs/Events.md

 }
 ```

-Now, whenever somebody adds a product to your marketplace, the system will send information about the event to
+Now, whenever a product is added to your marketplace, the Okanjo will send information about the event to
 your webhook URL.
 The contents will look something like this, which will include the product information in the `data` section:

 ```js